-When developing software for non-accounting purposes, accounting likely isn’t ever top of mind.
-You could be building software to help salespeople close more deals, general contractors manage construction jobs, allow importers to easily navigate complex requirements, or a million other things that don’t have anything to do with accounting.
+When developing software for non-accounting purposes, accounting functionality likely isn’t ever top of mind.
+You could be building software to help salespeople close more deals, general contractors manage construction jobs, allow importers to easily navigate complex requirements or a million other things that don’t have anything to do with accounting.

 Here are some use cases for accounting systems that might not be intuitive:

 These are just some examples we’ve seen so far.
-There are many more ways accounting could be used in conjunction with non-accounting solutions.
-The more accounting functionality is incorporated early into software development, the quicker software providers will be able to get to market and the more visibility their customers will have into their own businesses.
-Plus, there are bound to be some other benefits we don’t even know about yet.
+There are many more ways you can use accounting in conjunction with non-accounting solutions.
+The earlier you incorporate more accounting functionality into software development, the quicker software providers will be able to get to market and the more visibility their customers will have in their own businesses.
+Plus, there will certainly be some other benefits we don’t even know about yet.